RustaceansKenya/driver-development-book/driver_book/src/bare_metal/no_std/pracs_2.md

   = note: use the `cargo:rustc-link-lib` directive to specify the native libraries to link with Cargo (see https://doc.rust-lang.org/cargo/reference/build-scripts.html#cargorustc-link-libkindname)
 ```

-This error occurs because the toolchain thinks that we are compiling for our host machine... which in this case happens to be a linux-mint machine with a x86_64 CPU.
+This error occurs because the toolchain thinks that we are compiling for our host machine and therefore decides to use the default linker script targeting the host machine... which in this case happens to be a linux-mint machine with a x86_64 CPU.
+The reason this is a problem is because that linker script references start files that reference undefined symbols like `__libc_start_main` and `start`.
+To view the default linker script that gets used, you can follow [these steps](undone)

-To fix this error, we execute one of the following solutions :
+To fix this error, we implement one of the following solutions :
 1. Specify a cargo-build for a triple target that has 'none' in its OS description. eg `riscv32i-unknown-none-elf`.
 This is the easier of the two solutions, and it is the most flexible.
 2. Supply a new linker script that defines our custom entry-point and section layout.
 If this method is used, the build process will still treat the host's triple-target as the compilation target.

-If the above 2 paragraphs made complete sense to you, and you were even able to implement them, just skim through the next few sub-chapters as a way to humor yourself.
+If the above 2 possible solutions made complete sense to you, and you were even able to implement them, just skim through the next few sub-chapters as a way to humor yourself.

 If they did not make sense, then you got some reading to do in the next immediate sub-chapters...